microsoft/vscode-spring-initializr/TestPlan.md

 ## Customized Spring Initializr Service URL
 1. Open `User settings` in VS Code.
-1. Change value of entry `spring.initializr.serviceUrl`, e.g. "http://start.cfapps.io/", or [run the service locally](https://github.com/spring-io/initializr#running-the-app-locally) (if the previous one doesn't work).
+1. Change value of entry `spring.initializr.serviceUrl`, e.g. "https://start.cfapps.io/", or [run the service locally](https://github.com/spring-io/initializr#running-the-app-locally) (if the previous one doesn't work).
 1. Verify:
     1. Can generate a project from the specified service URL.
+1. Change value of entry `spring.initializr.serviceUrl` to an array, e.g. ["https://start.cfapps.io/", "https://start.spring.io/"]
+1. Verify:
+    1. Before generating a project/editing starters, it requires users to select one from the list.
+    1. Can generate a project from the selected service URL.

 ## Default Values
 ### Default value of GroupId and ArtifactId.